Let’s set the stage…

 Parallel squats are more quad dominant, meaning there’s a lot more activation from the muscles on the front of your thighs as compared to your glutes.
 This is because activation of your glutes is greatly influenced by the depth of your squat.
 Researchers have found that the average muscle activity of the glutes were similar in both a partial and parallel squat, but increased significantly during performance of the full squat.
 The glute has a direct attachment onto the IT (iliotibial) band, which then attaches to the knee.
 So your IT band provides more stability to the knee with deeper depths because of the increased contractility from your glutes.
 When you squat deeper and your weight is centered in your foot, you get activation of not only your quads on the front side of your body but also the glutes/hamstrings on the backside of your body.
 So the knee is typically more stable because of the coactivation of muscles on the front and back, preventing excessive movement of the structures in the knee.

-Similarly, researchers have found that the greatest torque on the knee occurs when you transition right at parallel.
+Similarly, researchers have found that the greatest torque on the knee occurs when you transition above and right at parallel.
 Those forces decrease right below parallel.
-However, even though the torque right at parallel is increased, this is still <50% of the estimated strength capacity of a young healthy persons ligaments.
+However, even though the torque right at parallel is increased, this is still <50% of the estimated strength capacity of young healthy persons ligaments.
 So no, transitioning right at parallel will not blow up your knees.
-But, transitioning below parallel has been proven to be healthier and safer and is the option I would personally choose to improve the longevity of my joints.
+But transitioning below parallel has been proven to be healthier and safer and is the option I would personally choose to improve the longevity of my joints.

 Option #3: Transitioning below parallel.

 This is the goal!
 This is the healthiest, most functional position to achieve.
-As mentioned above, the forces placed upon the knees are less when you go below parallel.
+As mentioned above, the forces placed upon the knee are less when you go below parallel.
 During the deep squat, when performed correctly, your joints are more stable because of the muscular contractions surrounding your knee.
 This results in less torque, which protects your ligaments and sensitive structures within the knee.

 But what if I can’t get down there?
 If you never go below parallel, then you’ll soon lose your ability to.
 The old saying holds true… “If you don’t use it, you lose it”.